brooklynacademyofmusic/tessiflow/README.md

     # tessiflow settings
-      tessiflow.d: path to directory of yml files tessiflow.log: path to directory for log files tessiflow.email: email address where errors will be sent (first email address will also be the sender) tessiflow.smtp:
+      tessiflow.d: path to directory of yml files tessiflow.log: path to directory for log files tessiflow.port: port to use for communicating with the main tessiflow instance tessiflow.email: email address where errors will be sent (first email address will also be the sender) tessiflow.smtp: